-The Savoy's most famous bartender, and the name behind the Savoy Cocktail Book, Harry Craddock, AKA "the dean of cocktail shakers", was the third Head Bartender at the Savoy, the first Head Barman at the Dorchester, co-founder of the United Kingdom Bartenders' Guild and was arguably the most celebrated bartender of the Prohibition era.
+The Savoy's most famous bartender, and the name behind The Savoy Cocktail Book, Harry Craddock, AKA "the dean of cocktail shakers", was the third Head Bartender at The Savoy Hotel's The American Bar, the first Head Barman at the Dorchester Hotel, co-founder of the United Kingdom Bartenders' Guild and was arguably the most celebrated bartender of the Prohibition era.

 Born on 29th August, 1875 in Stroud, England, he would go on to cross the Atlantic, work at bars including the Hoffman House and the Knickerbocker Hotel, then return home, post-Prohibition, complete with a highly marketable US accent, reputation and passport.

 And the book he put his name to, a synthesis of American cocktails with those beginning to emerge from the new Europe, with sections from other contributors, is still a vital reference today.
 Gary 'gaz' Regan put it rather more definitively.
 "Craddock's book is probably the most important cocktail book of the 20th century," he says.
 "Simply because it preserved many old recipes that might have been lost to history had he not set them down for us."

 The man himself, though, despite a flair for publicity, remains something of an enigma.
 Craddock claimed to have mixed the last legal cocktail before Prohibition and jumped ship for Europe the very next day.
 He was certainly in London by 1920, installed behind the scenes of The Savoy's American Bar, churning out cocktails from the dispense bar.